| |

 |

++1 on checking that the wire up front is putting out 12V when the horn button is pressed.
+Even w/o the horn connected, you should also be able to hear the relay click.
 Here's an interesting thread on horns from the Early S Reg.
 Functionally there's no reason you need the same original horns, but this thread discusses what they were.
 Which horn goes with which years, 69-73?

-1973 Coupe Projekt X (AKA bunch o' boxes full of parts) |
+__________________ 1973 Coupe Projekt X (AKA bunch o' boxes full of parts) | ||

 |